Expert Insights on Compressor Control Valves : Types & Functions

 Inlet Guide Vanes (IGV)

 In addition, there are two discharge control valves: the discharge check valve that prevents air from flowing backwards through the compressor; and the customer-supplied discharge block valve that isolates the compressor from the air supply during compressor shutdown.
-Inspect them periodically for wear and tear, and make sure they are in working order by checking for leaks and noise.
+Inspect them periodically for wear and tear, and make sure they are in working order by checking for leaks, noise, and any signs of condensate accumulation.

 Benefits of having a compressor control valve

 Besides these main compressor control valves, there are other control valves in the system.
-For example, the discharge check valve which serves a very important function of preventing any backflow of air into the compressors, safeguarding it from surge conditions.
+For example, the discharge check valve, placed at the compressor head, serves a very important function of preventing any backflow of air into the compressors, safeguarding it from surge conditions.

 The block valve in the discharge line ensures compressor isolation in case of shutdown and maintenance activities.Control valves in oil systems ensure proper pressure and flow for the bearings of the compressor and the motor.
 A control valve in the oil mist line ensures that the oil vapors are removed, and a proper vacuum is maintained inside the oil tank for safe compressor operation.